All Episodes

 Waterboarding enabled Obama to say he got Osama.

-And I remember Panetta, the CIA director at the time admitting it.
+And I remember Panetta, the CIA director at the time, admitting it.

-Now these people, like Dan Lothian, I I don't think.
+Now, these people, like Dan Lothian, I don't think, I really don't think they even know what can.

-I really don't think they even know what can it's not that they understand it or have had it explained and they've rejected it.
+It's not that they understand it or have had it explained and they've rejected it.

 They have rejected it without knowing what it is.

-I mean conservatism.
+I mean, conservatism.

-SOP standard operating procedure become the template, the narrative of the day without question.
+The clichés of the day, the absolute simplistic left-wing clichés become SOP standard operating procedure become the template, the narrative of the day without question.

 And they're idiotic.